 You took your coat off, stood in the rain You're always crazy like that And I watched from my window Always felt I was outside looking in on you You're always the mysterious one with Dark eyes and careless hair You were fashionably sensitive But too cool to care You stood in my doorway, with nothing to say Besides some comment on the weather

-These foolish games are tearing me apart And your thoughtless words are breaking my heart You're breaking my heart
+And these foolish games are tearing me apart And your thoughtless words are breaking my heart You're breaking my heart

-You're always brilliant in the morning Smoking your cigarettes and talking over coffee Your philosophies on art, Baroque moved you You loved Mozart and you'd speak of your loved ones As I clumsily strummed my guitar
+You were always brilliant in the morning Smoking your cigarettes and talking over coffee Your philosophies on art, Baroque moved you You loved Mozart and you'd speak of your loved ones As I clumsily strummed my guitar

 You'd teach me of honest things Things that were daring, things that were clean Things that knew what an honest dollar did mean I hid my soiled hands behind my back Somewhere along the line, I must have gone off track with you

-These foolish games are tearing me You're tearing me, you're tearing me apart And your thoughtless words are breaking my heart You're breaking my heart
+And these foolish games are tearing me You're tearing me, you're tearing me apart And your thoughtless words are breaking my heart You're breaking my heart

 And you took your coat off, stood in the rain You're always crazy like that